 - and subdue it: and have dominion.”
 (Genesis 1:26-28)

-God’s word / oath will not be broken.
-His transfer of possessions and authority to humanity could not be revoked.
+God’s word / oath was not broken.
+His transfer of dominion – possessions and authority – to humanity was not revoked.

 “God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?…he hath blessed; and I cannot reverse it.”
 (Numbers 23:19-20)